 Additional patient cost when you don’t buckle up.

-Between 2011 and 2015, 371 unbelted vehicle occupants lost their lives and 942 were seriously injured in traffic crashes on Nevada's roadways.
+Between 2013 and 2017, 346 unbelted vehicle occupants lost their lives and 1,107 were seriously injured in crashes on Nevada roadways

 KNOW THE LAW

-Any person who is driving and all passengers 6 years of age or older and weighing more than 60 pounds must wear a seat belt.
+Any person who is driving and all passengers six years of age or older and weighing more than 60 pounds must wear a seat belt.

-Any child less than 6 years of age and weighing less than 60 pounds must ride in a federally-approved child restraint system.
-Failure to restrain children under age 6 and weighing less than 60 pounds may result in fines, community service and/or the suspension of your driver’s license.
+Any child less than six years of age and weighing less than 60 pounds must ride in a federally-approved child restraint system.
+Failure to restrain children under age six and weighing less than 60 pounds may result in fines, community service and/or the suspension of your driver’s license.

 Seat belt citations carry a $25 fine.
 Including court costs and administration fees, violators will owe at least $70.
 However, this is far less than the cost of a crash if the driver and passengers are unbelted.

-Even though, by law children can graduate to a seat belt system at age 7 if they weigh more than 60 pounds, federal guidelines and research advise that your child should be at least 4-feet, 9-inches tall to wear a seat belt.
+Even though, by law, children can graduate to a seat belt system at age seven if they weigh more than 60 pounds, federal guidelines and research advise that your child should be at least 4-feet, 9-inches tall to wear a seat belt.
 If the shoulder belt does not fit easily over the chest and “rides up” on your child’s neck, they need a “belt-positioning” booster seat.